hlubenow/miscellaneous_linux_scripts/README.md

 - mehrwertsteuer.pl: A little script to calculate the German "Mehrwertsteuer".
 - dreisatz.pl: A simple script to calculate "rule of three" ("Dreisatz" in German).
 - makecrypt.pl: May create an encrypted data container on OpenSuSE Linux 13.1
+- stopwatch.pl: A simple stopwatch just for minutes and seconds (uses Perl/Tk).

 License: GNU GPL 3 (or above) (except "shufflemp3.pl", which has the same license as Perl itself, which should be compatible with the GNU GPL too though).